blog

 When I first read that poem in high school, I understood it immediately and empathetically just from that second stanza alone.
 The farm, our farm was magic, my grandparents exceptionally common-folk and commonly exceptional human beings.
 Going to the farm was an adventure for my sisters and me.
 During what seemed like interminably long drives from our home to the farm, my older sister and I tried to out-search each other for the clue we were almost there – the red barn at the southeast junction of Highway 3 and the Turkey Point Road.
 Once sited, it meant we were mere minutes away.
 Looking back today, from a place of privilege and abundance, the farm was basic and yet, though we may not have had everything we wanted, we certainly had everything we needed.

 At the farm, we ate like royalty, or so every meal tasted like to me.
-Entrenched in my memory is one staple dinner meal, noodle soup whose stock came from the slow simmering of a chicken carcas, the remaining meat and fat eventually falling into the broth.
+Entrenched in my memory is one staple dinner meal, noodle soup whose stock came from the slow simmering of a chicken carcass, the remaining meat and fat eventually falling into the broth.
 The actual noodles were made from flour and eggs, the concoction rolling-pinned by Gram into a large flat, kind of doughy mass, then cut into strips and squares; the noodles were allowed to dry for some period of time and then were mixed into the broth and later served to us, liberally salted as I remember.
 Interestingly, all chickens we ate were ‘harvested’ live, that is, one was selected from the chicken coop, then killed with an axe chopping the head off at the neck on large block of wood used just for that purpose.
 I have distinct recollections of the headless chicken running a few steps before its nervous system quit working.
 We had to pluck the feathers and then wash the body.
 It never felt like anything but the way it was done, on the farm.

 I remember the cement water-trough, seasonally decorated with huge spiders laying wait in their webs, and complete with its own pump, near the barn, the trough used by Queen and Dolly to drink and perhaps utilized by other farm animals as well.
 The barn too was special to us, the ground level a storage place for farm implements, sometimes boats owned by my uncle Lloyd, and the pièce de résistance, the hay-loft on the upper floor, a forbidden place to play and hide.
-My cousin and I spent hours playing make-up games on the farm, cowboys, Zorro, the Lone Ranger or building high-jumps, rarely watching television though I do remember listening enraptured to music or stories – likely even hockey broadcasts in winter – at the large, dark brown, vertical radio box (Philco, I believe, about 3-4 feet high) complete with the finicky black knob we turned carefully to find stations displayed in the reddish-orange back-grounded window, something like this one…
+My cousin and I spent hours playing make-up games on the farm, cowboys, Zorro, the Lone Ranger, or building high-jumps, rarely watching television though I do remember listening enraptured to music or stories – likely even hockey broadcasts in winter – at the large, dark brown, vertical radio box (Philco, I believe, about 3-4 feet high) complete with the finicky black knob we turned carefully to find stations displayed in the reddish-orange back-grounded window, something like this one…

-Two long porches flanked two sides of the farm-house, one on the south side, a screened-in room only and the other, at the front on the north face, encased in glass; each spanned the length and width of the house, respectively.
-We spent more time on the screen porch, trying to learn to drink coffee with Stinky or eating meals at the huge table.
-Our bedrooms were upstairs, blue-hued stripes with a flowered wallpaper patttern in the boys’ bedroom, pink in the girls’ across the hall.
-In the boys’ room, we could crouch down on the floor to listen to the grown-ups talk through a vent in the stove-pipe hole – the farm house was partially heated by an oil stove in winter.
-Just down the hall from the upstairs bedrooms was the attic containing endless treasures of old clothing and chests sitting on the rickety, wide-boarded floor.
+Down the hall from the upstairs bedrooms was the attic containing endless treasures of old clothing and chests sitting on the rickety, wobbly wide-boarded floor.
 There was even a sit-able porta potty, just a dark-stained box with a hole in the top and a hinged door at the front.
 Inside was a simple chamber-pot, or more likely a tin gallon pail, and we were told repeatedly, the commode was to be used only for ’emergency’ bowel movements at night, with the threat of having to carry the pot to the outhouse in the morning.
-We were all too scared, I think, to go into the dimly-lit attic at night, let alone staying there to use that ‘thunder-mug,’ as we called it.
+We were all too scared, I think, to go into the dimly-lit (literally by a string-pull single light bulb) attic at night, let alone staying there to use that ‘thunder-mug,’ as we called it.

 Very likely, I and we were naughty or there were rainy days or interminably hot summers at the farm, but not imprinted on my mind’s eye.
 Sadly still, I remember watching Nipper, in failing health, be put down by a rifle by one of my uncles.
 And yet, and always, I tumble home, time and again to the wonder of that black and white farm, my Fern Hill, my grandparents, and a childhood of splendour in the country.